cdktf/cdktf-provider-cloudflare/docs/zoneLockdown.java.md

 The configuration target.

 You must set the target to `ip` when specifying an IP address in the Zone Lockdown rule.
-Available values: "ip".
+Available values: "ip", "ip_range".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/zone_lockdown#target ZoneLockdown#target}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/zone_lockdown#target ZoneLockdown#target}

 ---